Dutch Cocoa Cookies are rich and chewy, with a crunchy sugar coating. These chocolate cookies are reminiscent of Archway's Dutch Cocoa Cookies.

 - Slowly mix dry ingredients into butter mixture until just combined.

 - Cover bowl or wrap dough in wax paper.
 Chill for at least 1 hour (up to 24 hours) in the refrigerator.
-Refrigerating will help the flavors meld and also create a firmer dough to roll into balls.
+Refrigerating allows the flavors to meld and create a firmer dough to roll into balls.

-- Preheat oven to 350 degrees Fahrenheit.
+- Preheat oven to 350 degrees Fahrenheit and line a baking sheet with parchment paper.

 - Remove dough from refrigerator and allow to sit at room temperature for 10 minutes.
 Scoop dough using a 1.5 tablespoon (medium) scoop or shape by hand into 1.5 inch balls.
 Roll balls in granulated sugar.

 - Place cookie dough balls 2 inches apart onto a parchment lined baking sheet.
-Bake for 10-12 minutes, or until cookies begin to crack on top.
+Bake for about 10-12 minutes, or until cookies begin to crack on top.
 Allow to cool for 5 minutes before removing to a wire rack to cool completely.

 Equipment Recommendations